Missouri Players to Watch Against Princeton - Second Round

 Missouri's Last Game

-In its previous game, Missouri topped Utah State on Thursday, 76-65.
+In its previous game, Missouri beat Utah State on Thursday, 76-65.
 D'Moi Hodge scored a team-high 23 points (and chipped in two assists and four boards).

 |Name